hubertgrzeskowiak/Azure--Infinite-Skies/trunk/README.txt

 Azure: Infinite Skies

-Copyright (C) 2009 Hubert Grzeskowiak
+Copyright (C) 2009 Azure Developers

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by